launchdarkly/LaunchDarkly-Docs/src/content/topics/integrations/git-code-references.md

 If you click **Delete,** LaunchDarkly purges all data associated with that repository.
 It will no longer have any record of the code reference or any source context lines.
 Deleting is permanent and cannot be undone.
 <Callout intent="alert">
-<Callout.Title>Remove code references before you click Delete</Callout.Title>
+<CalloutTitle>Remove code references before you click Delete</CalloutTitle>
-   <Callout.Description>If you want to remove a connection permanently, be sure to remove any `ld-find-code-refs` triggers from your code.
+   <CalloutDescription>If you want to remove a connection permanently, be sure to remove any `ld-find-code-refs` triggers from your code.
 If you're not sure how or where the trigger is invoked, you can also delete the personal access token your trigger uses.
-If you delete a repository with automated code reference updates enabled, the connection is recreated the next time an automated code reference trigger executes.</Callout.Description>
+If you delete a repository with automated code reference updates enabled, the connection is recreated the next time an automated code reference trigger executes.</CalloutDescription>
 </Callout>
 The disabling and delete options appear below:
 [block:image]